niranjanakella/0rator/README.md

 **How to use:**
 - Select any text in any macOS application
-- Double-tap the Command key quickly
+- Double-tap the Option key (⌥) quickly to start TTS
+- Press **Escape** key to stop TTS playback at any time
 - Listen to the text being read aloud!

 ## ⚙️ Configuration